Pet Services

 8. Food and water

 Cats love to play with their water bowl.
-They'll sit down next to it and drag it left and right, creating puddles all over the floor.
-In many cases, without the presence of someone, this easily translates to an empty bowl and many thirsty cats.
+They will sit next to it and then drag the bowl left and right, creating puddles all over the floor.

-But they dont stop there, they also seem to love playing with their toys in their water bowls.
-They will find the most absorbent toy and throw it in, just to see if it will float!
-This of course leads to soaked toys and more empty water bowls.
+Besides bowl rides, they also love to put their toys in the water.
+They will take the most absorbent ones and throw them in the water to see if they float!
+This of course leads to soggy toys and an empty water bowl.

 Use bowls for food and water that they do not break nor can be turned over.